diraneyya/bug_proxmox_6040/README.md

    test_tar_extraction --exclude ./sample123/*
    ```

-   > [!TIP]
+  > [!NOTE]
-   > Note that there is a root `sample123` folder, which is intended to match the root `dev` folder in a root filesystem archive.
-There is also another, nested `sample123`, which needs to be extracted, along with its contents.
+  > As you may have already figured out, the root `sample123` folder is intended to model the root `dev` folder (in a root filesystem archive).
+There are two folders named `sample123`, one of which needs to be extracted (the nested one), while the other's contents need to be excluded (the one at the root of the archive).

-1. Taking into account what you learnt above, now you are able to supply the exclude patterns needed to exclude the root `sample123` folder in **both** archives:
+9. Taking into account what you learnt above, now you are able to supply the exclude patterns needed to exclude the root `sample123` folder in **both** archives:

    ```bash
    test_tar_extraction --exclude sample123/* --exclude ./sample123/*